feri20/code-challenge/README.md

-this projects contains test classes and test methods that are solutions of some interview code challenges. so to see these solution you need to go to test directory
+this projects contains test classes and test methods that are solutions of some interview code challenges. so to see these solutions you need to go to test directory